t-core-one/odoo-docs/content/applications/finance/accounting/get_started.rst

 .. note::
    Odoo Accounting automatically installs the appropriate **Fiscal Localization Package** for your company, according to the country selected at the creation of the database.
-This way, the right accounts, reports, and taxes are ready-to-go. :ref:`Click here <fiscal_localizations/packages>` for more information about Fiscal Localization Packages.
+This way, the right accounts, reports, and taxes are ready-to-go.

 Accounting onboarding banner
 ============================